-Media companies are asking whether there will be a change in how consumers will want to interact during and after this pandemic.
+There will be a change in how consumers want to interact during and after this pandemic.
 High quality, trusted and valued content is more important now than ever.

-This is the first of a four-part blog series, based on the BrightGen whitepaper, The New Rules of Advertising.
-The whitepaper was written before the outbreak of the pandemic, but the theme remains the same.
+This is the first of a four-part blog series, based on the BrightGen report, The New Rules of Advertising.
+We released the report before the outbreak of the pandemic, but the theme remains the same.
 Digitalisation is central to surviving – and thriving – as a publisher in the 2020s.

 People need trusted and relevant information